FAU-LMS/Learned-pMCTF/README.md

 # Variable Rate Learned Wavelet Video Coding with Temporal Layer Adaptivity

-The paper is submitted to ICASSP 2025 and currently under review.

-This repository contains training and inference code for the paper "Variable rate learned wavelet video coding with temporal layer adaptivity".
+This repository contains training and inference code for the paper "Variable rate learned wavelet video coding using temporal layer adaptivity".
-The paper is available on [Arxiv](https://arxiv.org/abs/2410.15873).
+The paper is accepted for ICIP2025 and available on [Arxiv](https://arxiv.org/abs/2410.15873).

 ## Installation